Welcome to KCCEN, the

 Kansas City Conservation Equity Network!

-Purpose: We are a network that connects, inspires, and empowers the conservation community in the Kansas City region to increase diversity, equity, and inclusion in all our work.
+Purpose: We are a network that offers ways to connect, inspire, share knowledge, and empower the conservation community in the Kansas City region to increase justice, equity, diversity, and inclusion in all our work.

 Vision: Just as biodiversity strengthens natural systems, the diversity of human experience strengthens our conservation efforts for the benefit of nature and all human beings.
 The Kansas City regional conservation community represents and reflects that human diversity, embracing it in all communities where we work to benefit communities and achieve conservation goals.

-In 2017, a group of organizations asked, “How can we bring diversity, equity, and inclusion (DEI) to the forefront of the conservation community?”
-Thus began the slow unfurling of DEI leaves across a number of organizations.
+In 2017, a group of organizations asked, “How can we bring justice, equity, diversity, and inclusion (JEDI) to the forefront of the conservation community?”
+Thus began the slow unfurling of JEDI leaves across a number of organizations.

 We have a long path in front of us but are advancing with open hearts and minds to become the greater whole community we know we need and can be.